News more »

 Tenants Union Tenant Counselors are not attorneys, and this information should not be considered legal advice.
 Please read our full Tenant Union Disclaimer.

-This section explores the main factors landlords take into consideration when screening tenants:
+This section explores the main factors that come into consideration in tenant screening:

 - Employment & Income